Picture of The Automotive Tester Team

 Meguiar's Hot Rims Chrome Wheel Cleaner spray can

 Chrome wheels demand a cleaner that can cut through tough road grime without scratching or dulling the mirror-like finish.
 Meguiar’s Hot Rims Chrome cleaner features an “Xtreme Cling” foam that holds tight to vertical surfaces, giving the formula more time to break down contaminants.
-It’s a moderate-to-strong cleaner designed to restore that brilliant, reflective shine that makes chrome wheels pop.
+It’s a moderate-to-strong cleaner designed to restore that brilliant, reflective shine that makes chrome wheels stand out.

 👍 Pros: Foam clings to wheels for better cleaning action, powerful against tough grime, designed specifically for chrome safety.